- Pricing & Details

 - Register.
-To obtain "P" credits, you must register for each CE Credits Online course on the NY ASPDP website.
+To obtain "P" credits, you must register for each CE Credits Online course on the NYC DOE ASPDP website.
 If you do not have an account, you must create one.

 - Our courses are in the ASPDP catalog using the provider drop-down menu and selecting CE Credits Online/Riesling Group.
-You will pay the NY ASPDP fee of $125 when you register.
+You will pay the NYC DOE ASPDP fee of $125 when you register.

 - Enroll.
 Once you have registered, you must enroll on the CE Credits Online website (www.cecreditsonline.org/ASPDP).
-You are here now, so you may proceed if you have already registered your courses.
-Click "Add to the Cart" to enroll in the courses in which you registered for through the NY ASPDP.
+You are here now, so you may proceed if you have already registered for your courses.
+Click "Add to the Cart" to enroll in the courses in which you registered for through the NYC DOE ASPDP.
 You will pay the $145 course fee to CE Credits Online.

-- If you enroll on the CE Credits Online website prior to registering on the NY ASPDP website, you will be enrolled, but you will not be able to access your courses until you are registered and have paid on the NY ASPDP website.
+- If you enroll on the CE Credits Online website prior to registering on the NYC DOE ASPDP website, you will be enrolled, but if you do not register on the NYC DOE ASPDP website within two weeks of enrolling, you will be locked out of your CE Credits Online account.
+This ensures you do not miss registering with the NYC DOE ASPDP and thereby fail to qualify for "P" credits.
+You will be able to access your courses again when you are registered and have paid on the NYC DOE ASPDP website.

-- CE Credits Online checks its enrollments against NY ASPDP registrants daily (Monday through Friday) to ensure everyone who has enrolled is registered.
+- CE Credits Online checks its enrollments against NYC DOE ASPDP registrants weekly to ensure everyone who has enrolled is registered.

-- Once the term begins and we have verified your registration, we will activate your enrollment and you may access your course.
+- Once the term begins you may access your course.

 - Completion.
-At the end of the term, we will notify NY ASPDP of your completion status.
+At the end of the term, we will notify NYC DOE ASPDP of your completion status.
 They will verify your grades and payments.
-Once you have been “Validated for Credit” on the NY ASPDP site, you will be able to print your P Credit Transcript.
+Once you have been “Validated for Credit” on the NYC DOE ASPDP site, you will be able to print your P Credit Transcript.
 To view or print your transcript(s), go to “Show Enrolled Courses” on the ASPDP site and select the “View Print Transcripts” tab.